ste7anste7an/line_sensor_produiction/README.md

 * Flash `ESP32_line_sensor_test.bin` to the **LMS-ESP32v2**.
 * Prepare a **10 kΩ resistor** with two female DuPont connectors.
 * Connect the TU to the LMS-ESP32v2 test setup.
+* Connect the LMS-ESP32v2 to a PC via USB and open a serial terminal.

 ### For each DUT